No recent searches!

 The landlocked Himalayan country of Nepal is an enchanting place for diverse reasons.
 Located in the Himalayas and as well as in the Indo-Gangetic Plain, it has a unique identity with religious harmony in the world.
-So, the land of best Himalayas, Nepal is home to unique and exotic cultures alongside the majestic Himalayas.
+So, the land of the best Himalayas, Nepal, is home to unique and exotic cultures alongside the majestic Himalayas.

 Trekking Or Hiking

 Be clear in the first place itself.
-Both are vastly different, as different as the weather in any given two days in Nepal.
-While trekking is spread over a few days at a stretch with the intermediary breaks, hiking is essentially a single-day affair.
-The longer haul and multiple types of terrains and weather combine to make trekking in Nepal an altogether unique experience for the adrenaline-driven people.
+Both are vastly different, as different as the weather on any given two days in Nepal.
+While trekking is spread over a few days at a stretch with intermediary breaks, hiking is essentially a single-day affair.
+The longer haul and multiple types of terrains and weather combine to make trekking in Nepal an altogether unique experience for adrenaline-driven people.

 Top 12 Best Tips For Trekking In Nepal